Q: How often is my data updated?

 To set this up please see the section transaction validation in our SDK documentation.

 It works really nicely as you will see only validated revenue in your dashboards, but you can also drill in to the validation data in Data Mining to get a feel for the scale of false purchases.
-You could even use A/B Testing or Targeting to alter the game behaviour for those users.
+You could even use Engage campaigns to alter the game behaviour for those users.

 Q: What are the pros and cons of implementing an REST API vs an SDK?